mihnea-radulescu/imagenormalizer/README.md

 # imagenormalizer
 Image Normalizer is a minimalist command-line batch-processing tool that normalizes images, by performing the following transformations to each image:
-* removes its EXIF data
+* removes its CICP, EXIF, ICC, IPTC and XMP profile data, if present
-* applies a consistent image compression level, based on the specified quality level
+* compresses it to the provided image quality level
-* saves it in the JPEG format
+* saves it in the JPEG format with the .jpg file extension

 Image Normalizer is intended to support the storage of images produced by digital cameras in a consistent and disc space conserving manner.